-\textbf{Person Re-identification} Previous works~\citep{gou2016person,xue2018clothing,huang2019celebrities} have indicated that person re-identification (ReID), which inherits the vulnerability of deep neural networks (DNNs), can be fooled by adversarial examples. \citep{wang2020transferable} explore the transferability of adversarial examples on ReID systems.
+\textbf{Person Re-Identification.} Previous works~\citep{gou2016person,xue2018clothing,huang2019celebrities} have indicated that person re-identification (ReID), which inherits the vulnerability of deep neural networks (DNNs), can be fooled by adversarial examples.{\citet{wang2020transferable}} explore the transferability of adversarial examples on ReID systems.
 Specifically, they propose a learning-to-mis-rank method to generate adversarial examples.
 They also adopt a multi-stage network to improve the transferability of adversarial examples by extracting transferable features.

-\textbf{Face Recognition} \citep{jia2022adv} have indicated that previous face recognition adversarial attack methods rely on generating adversarial examples on pixels, which limits the transferability of adversarial examples.
-Then they propose a unified flexible adversarial attack method, which generates adversarial for perturbations of different attributes based on target-specific face recognition features, to boost the attack transferability.
+\textbf{Face Recognition.} {\citet{jia2022adv}} have indicated that previous face recognition adversarial attack methods rely on generating adversarial examples on pixels, which limits the transferability of adversarial examples.
+Then, they propose a unified, flexible adversarial attack method, which generates adversarial for perturbations of different attributes based on target-specific face recognition features to boost the attack transferability.

-\textbf{Video tasks} \citep{wei2022boosting} have found that existing video attack methods have limited transferability.
-Then they propose a transferable adversarial attack method based on temporal translation, which generates adversarial perturbations over temporally translated video clips, to enhance the attack transferability.
+\textbf{Video Classification.} {\citet{wei2022boosting}} have found that existing video attack methods have only limited transferability.
+Then, they propose a transferable adversarial attack method based on the temporal translation of the video, which generates adversarial perturbations over temporally translated video clips to enhance the attack transferability.

-\subsection{Transfer Attacks in NLP Tasks}
+\subsection{Transfer Attacks in NLP Tasks.}